GeoscienceAustralia/ptha/misc/monte_carlo_paper_2021/README.md

 * [./analysis](./analysis) -- Probabilistic computations using the high-resolution model outputs.
 This can be run after all the simulations in the [./swals](./swals) directory are completed, and make Figures 10, 11, 12 in the paper.

 * [./regional_setting](./regional_setting) -- Code to make panels of Figure 1 in the paper.

+While intending to make the analysis transparent, the code is not set-up to straightforwardly adapt to other cases and other machines.
+The code was mostly run on [NCI's Gadi computer](https://nci.org.au/our-systems/hpc-systems), and our job-submission and module-loading scripts are specific to that machine.
+Some of our R scripts also include hard-coded links to data that exists on the machines we used , but cannot be provided here.